 Roberto Clemente was one of baseball's most productive and exciting players of the 1960s.
-He was a fifteen time all-star that could hit for average and power.
+He was a 15-time all-star who could hit for average and power.
 He was also one of the sport's most revered outfielders, with an arm like a cannon that gunned down runners trying to stretch a hit.
 He had 3,000 hits exactly before his death, a number that is considered to be a certain ticket to the Baseball Hall of Fame.
 It was.
 Clemente became the first Latino to be enshrined in Cooperstown.

 Clemente's generosity and concern for his fellow humans was legendary and also ended up being his undoing.
 The nation of Nicaragua was stricken by a deadly earthquake in late December 1972, and Clemente, determined to ensure assistance made it to the disaster victims, accompanied a plane loaded with relief supplies.
 It took off from his native Puerto Rico and crashed shortly after takeoff, killing all aboard.

 3. Lou Gehrig Award

 This award is the only officially sanctioned MLB award given out by a fraternity.
 Lou was a member of Phi Delta Theta, and following his battle with amyotrophic lateral sclerosis (or ALS, which is also known as Lou Gehrig's disease), they began handing out the award to the player that most epitomizes the character of Lou.
 Gehrig was known as an iron man in the sport, playing in 2,130 consecutive games; a record that would stand until broken by Cal Ripken, Jr. 56 years later.